nagarajanchinnasamy/GettingAndCleaningDataCourseProject/CodeBook.md

 Numerical identifier that unquely identifies a subject.

 #### Measure Variables ####
 Totally 66 numerical measure variables that show the average of each extracted variable grouped by each activity and each subject.
-E.g.: TimeBodyAcc_mean_X, TimeBodyAcc_mean_Y etc.
+E.g.: TimeBodyAcc_mean_X, TimeBodyAcc_mean_Y etc. For explanations on these variables, please refer to [README file of original data set](https://github.com/nagarajanchinnasamy/GettingAndCleaningDataCourseProject/blob/master/README.md)

 # Tidy data #